electricimp/W3W/readme.md

 # What Three Words 0.0.3

 [What Three Words](https://what3words.com/) (W3W) is a navigation service which aims to make geographical locations more manageable — for humans, at least.
-The World has been segmented into a grid of squares, each one represented by a unique combination of three words.
+The World has been segmented into a grid of 3m x 3m squares, each one represented by a unique combination of three words.
 For example, the Statue of Liberty is located within the square referenced by the words `chief.ramp.songs`.

 Multiple languages are supported for the geo-reference words.